 Living Water Projects

-We provide clean water where it is needed most, in parched areas in eastern Indonesia where most of our evangelists minister.
-As with all other aspects of the ministry, the work is done by our Indonesian partners.
+We provide clean water where it is needed most, in parched areas in Southeastern Indonesia..
+The work is done by our Indonesian partners assisted by local villagers. .

 This is truly a life-saving ministry!
 Water-borne disease related deaths are practically eliminated!
 To be true to our purpose, we tie the provision of clean water with the provision of Living Water as described in John 4.
 As we show the Indonesians love by meeting their physical needs, we share that the Lord Jesus Christ loves them so much that He died to provide them the Living Water of eternal life and that He was raised from the dead showing His victory over sin and death!

 Under the List of Projects, click on the picture to see galleries of pictures.
 Click those gallery pictures to enlarge them for enhanced viewing.

 Yayha Teo is one of CFTIW’s newest supported evangelists.
 Yahya (John in Indonesian) pastors a church in Lewa Village in East Sumba, where he started a pre-school (30 children) and elementary school (50 children).
 Already, many from this predominately animist region have come to Christ, including many of the children seen in the pictures.